Secure Messengers - The 5 Best Alternatives to WhatsApp

 Risks

 We are not aware of any risks associated with Threema.
 The developer greatly values security, regularly submitting its software to external audits.
-Overall, Threema offers maximum anonymity, securely encrypting all user data.
-This is because the company sells an app, not your data.
+Overall, Threema offers maximum anonymity and securely encrypts all user data.
+This is because the company sells an app, not your information.

 Wire

-In the clash of the messenger titans, Wire ⇱ shuffles around in the background.
-Like Threema, the app, launched in 2014, is Swiss, and a product of Wire Swiss.
-In the middle of 2019, the company's holding company, Wire Group Holding Inc, moved from Luxembourg to the US.
+In the clash of the messenger titans, Wire shuffles around in the background.
+Like Threema, the app is Swiss and was launched in 2014.
+Owned by Wire Swiss, in the middle of 2019, the company's holding company, Wire Group Holding Inc, moved from Luxembourg to the US.

 Wire hasn't released any official subscriber numbers, but estimates range from 500,000 to 5 million.
-However, individual users aren't Wire's target group, as the company caters primarily to businesses and organizations, offering a powerful, Pro plan, which supports both telephone and video conferencing.
+However, the company caters primarily to businesses and organizations, offering a powerful, Pro plan, which supports both telephone and video conferencing.
 For larger companies, there's also Wire Enterprise, which provides a data cloud and individual branding.
-The most interesting aspect of Wire is that in contrast to other messenger apps, it can be used without a smartphone.
+Unlike other messaging apps, Wire can be used without a smartphone.

 Wire's Pro version caters to business customers.